 Java : SequencedCollection with Examples

-SequencedCollection (Java SE 21 & JDK 21) with Examples.
+SequencedCollection (Java SE 23 & JDK 23) in Java with Examples.

-You will find code examples on most SequencedCollection methods.
+You will find code samples for most of the SequencedCollection<E> methods.

 Summary